-Reading comprehension is one of the most time-taking section in the CAT exam.
-Almost 17 RC based questions are included in the CAT VARC section every year.
-The reading comprehension questions require the candidates to have a proper reading and comprehending skills to be able to solve the related questions quickly and accurately.
+Reading comprehension is one of the most time-taking sections in the CAT exam.
+In CAT 2021, 16 RC based questions were included in the VARC section.
+Every year, 16-17 RC based questions are asked in the CAT VARC section.
+The reading comprehension questions require the candidates to have proper reading and comprehending skills to be able to solve the related questions quickly and accurately.

 There are multiple types of questions that one encounters while solving the CAT reading comprehension section.
-The detailed explanation of those different types of RC questions is explained below to help the CAT aspirants get acquainted with the question variations and prepare more effectively.
+Details about the different types of RC questions are explained below to help the CAT aspirants get acquainted with the question variations and prepare more effectively.

 These questions ask the candidates to identify the main theme or idea of the passage.
 Some of the questions from this topic include-